 However, the Government has introduced additional support to small businesses who occupy additional property which would normally have meant the loss of small business rate relief.
 Instead of losing the relief immediately the relief will continue for a period of 12 months.

-An application for Small Business Rate Relief is not required.
-Where a ratepayer meets the eligibility criteria and has not received the relief they should contact us.
-Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.
+An application for Small Business Rate Relief is not required, but where a ratepayer meets the eligibility criteria and has not received the relief they should contact us.
+Provided the ratepayer and the property continues to satisfy the conditions for relief which apply at the relevant time, they will automatically continue to receive relief in each new valuation period.

 It is important that certain changes in circumstances are notified to us by a ratepayer who is in receipt of this relief.
 These are: -

 (a) the ratepayer taking up occupation of an additional property, and